-Castle Category: B&B Castle Hotels, Castle Hotels with Spa Facilities, Family Friendly Castle Stays, and Self Catering Castle StaysCastle Tags: Best Castle Hotels near Prague in 2020 and Best Historic Hotels in the Czech Republic in 2020
+Castle Category: B&B Castle Hotels, Castle Spa Hotels, Family Friendly Castle Stays, and Self Catering Castle StaysCastle Tags: Best Castle Hotels near Prague in 2020 and Best Historic Hotels in the Czech Republic in 2020

 The Alchymist, Prague Castle is a quite splendid boutique hotel set in a restored 15th century mansion house just below the castle and it offers a sense of history, culture and romance that few other hotels can match.